Academy Faculty

 Heather Rogers, CBA Principal

 Heather Rogers began dancing at the age of four at her local dance studio in Florida.
 She then continued her training, with a focus in ballet, tap, and jazz, with South Georgia Performing Arts and eventually locally in Charlottesville.
 Heather danced for two seasons as an apprentice with Charlottesville Ballet and was also a faculty member at The Dance Barn from 2009 to 2011.
 At this time, she discovered her true passion for teaching dance.
-When Charlottesville Ballet Academy (CBA) opened in 2011, Heather was one of the first on faculty, and she has taken pride in instructing hundreds of CBA students the past decade.
-In June of 2020, Heather and her husband, Nick, welcomed their son Wilson, who has both intellectual and developmental disabilities.
-Through their journey to his diagnosis, Heather was made aware just how few activities are available for children with disabilities.
-With many members of the Charlottesville Ballet team, they launched the Adaptive Dance Program in the Fall of 2021.
-She is excited to help bring dance to children with disabilities and special needs, not just in Charlottesville, but across the country, through in person and Zoom classes.
-Heather is an American Ballet Theatre Certified Teacher and has successfully completed the ABT Teacher Training Intensive in Pre-Primary through Level 5 of the ABT National Training Curriculum.
-Heather has also completed Boston Ballet’s Adaptive Dance Teacher Training course.
+She has served on faculty with Charlottesville Ballet Academy (CBA) since its launch in 2011 and has coached thousands of CBA students over the past decade.
+Heather is an American Ballet Theatre Certified Teacher and has successfully completed Pre-Primary through Level 5 of the ABT® National Training Curriculum. as well as Boston Ballet’s Adaptive Dance Teacher Training course.

-Kate Arnson, Manager on Duty
+Kate Arnson, Pre-Professional Program Manager, Manager on Duty

 Kate Arnson is originally from San Diego, California.
 She began dancing at City Ballet of San Diego and then went on to work with Kathryn Irey at Stage 7 School of Dance, where she spent the majority of her training.
 After two seasons as an apprentice with City Ballet of San Diego and one season with Ballet Tucson, Kate re-joined City Ballet of San Diego as a company member, performing in ballets such as Swan Lake, Giselle, Don Quixote, Carmen, and George Balanchine’s Serenade, Emeralds, Four Temperaments, Walpurgisnacht, and La Source.
 While performing with the company, Kate also taught in City Ballet’s outreach program and coached their junior professional company.
 In 2017, Kate joined Charlottesville Ballet, performing in The Nutcracker, Cinderella, Snow White, and other original works.
 Kate is BEYOND excited to be back teaching for Charlottesville Ballet.